Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Mod_26.md

 The tool from `hxtools` installs as `/usr/bin/rot13` and is a script that invokes the `tr` command more or less as described below.

-The tool from `bsdgames` installs as `/usr/games/tot13` and calls the caesar tool (which is also included in the package) but with a rotation of 13.
+The tool from `bsdgames` installs as `/usr/games/rot13` and calls the `caesar` tool (which is also included in the package) but with a rotation of 13.

 After one of these tools have installed you can run
 ```bash